 Spinal cysts are fluid-filled sacs on or near the spine.
 They are most common in the sacral (tailbone) area.
-Spinal cysts are also called perineural cysts or sacral nerve root cysts.
+They are also called perineural cysts or sacral nerve root cysts.
+Many don’t cause symptoms.
+A spinal cyst can cause symptoms, however, if it’s large or presses on nerves.

 - Chronic pain